Vincent Pallotti

-Vincent Pallotti (21 April 1795 – 22 January 1850) was an Italian ecclesiastic and a saint.
-Born in Rome, he was the founder of the Society of the Catholic Apostolate later to be known as the "Pious Society of Missions" (the Pallottines).
+Vincent Pallotti, SAC (21 April 1795 – 22 January 1850) was an Italian Catholic cleric and the founder of the Society of the Catholic Apostolate, later known as the Pious Society of Missions (the Pallottines).
 The original name was restored in 1947.
-He is buried in the church of San Salvatore in Onda.
+He is buried in the Church of San Salvatore in Onda.
 He is considered the forerunner of Catholic Action.
 His feast day is 22 January.

-He was the uncle of Cardinal Luigi Pallotti (1829–1890).

 Biography

 Vincent Pallotti was born in Rome on 21 April 1795, to Pietro and Magdalena De Rossi Pallotti.
 He was descended from the noble families of the Pallotti of Norcia and the De Rossi of Rome.
+He was the uncle of Cardinal Luigi Pallotti (1829–1890).

 His early studies were made at the Pious Schools of San Pantaleone, and from there he passed to the Roman College.
 At the age of sixteen, he resolved to become a priest, and was ordained on 16 May 1818.
 Shortly thereafter he earned a doctorate in theology.
-Pallotti is described as small of stature, slight of built, with big blue eyes and penetrating glance.
+Pallotti is described as small of stature, slight of build, with big blue eyes and penetrating glance.

 He was given an assistant professorship at the Sapienza University but resigned it soon after to devote himself to pastoral work.
 Pallotti worked selflessly looking after the poor in the urban areas of the city for most of his life.
 He organized schools for shoemakers, tailors, coachmen, carpenters, and gardeners so that they could better work at their trade, as well as evening classes for young farmers and unskilled workers.
 He soon became known as a "second Saint Philip Neri".
 He once dressed up as an old woman to hear the confession of a man who threatened "to kill the first priest who came through the door".

-The Union of Catholic Apostolate (UAC)
+Union of the Catholic Apostolate (UAC)

-On 9 January 1835, Pallotti found the Union of Catholic Apostolate.
+On 9 January 1835, Pallotti found the Union of the Catholic Apostolate.
 He expressed his idea in the following words: "The Catholic Apostolate, that is, the universal apostolate, which is common to all classes of people, consists in doing all that one must and can do for the great glory of God and for one’s own salvation and that of one’s neighbor."
-On 11 July of the same year, Pope Gregory XVI gave his approval.
+On 11 July 1835, Pope Gregory XVI gave his approval.

 The Society was placed under the protection of Mary, Queen of Apostles.
-During the cholera plague in 1837, Pallotti constantly endangered his life in ministering to the stricken.
+During the cholera plague in 1837, Pallotti ministered to the stricken.
 In 1838 the Society was ordered dissolved, as it was seen as a duplication of the Society for the Propagation of the Faith.
 Pallotti appealed this decision to the pope and the order of dissolution was withdrawn.

 On 28 October 2003, the Union of Catholic Apostolate was declared an International Public Association of the Faithful by a decree of the Pontifical Council for the Laity.